mgishere13/mgplayz-bot/README.md

    ```
    npm install package.json
    ```
-* Step 7: Start the bot
+* Step 6: Start the bot
    ```
    node index.js
    ```

-and you're done!
+- If you see something like `Shard 0 ready!` on your logs, you're done!

 ## License
 This project uses the [AGPL 3 License](https://raw.githubusercontent.com/MGPlayzYT/mgplayz-bot/main/LICENSE).